Heart of Dakota Program

 Little Hearts for His Glory

-The Heart of Dakota program is a comprehensive, Charlotte Mason oriented curriculum in 13 volumes that might be used for preschool through high school.
-Titles and age levels covered are:
+The Heart of Dakota program is a comprehensive, Charlotte Mason oriented curriculum in 13 volumes that can be used for preschool through high school.
+Many of the courses can be extended to cover older students by using additional resources; schedules for those resources are in an appendix in the main book.
+Titles and grade levels covered are:

 Little Hands to Heaven, ages 2-5